Actions, Triggers, Conditions

 if Action

-This action first evaluated a certain condition (if:) and then either executes the then: branch or the else: branch depending on the output of the condition.
+This action first evaluates the condition: and then either executes the then: branch if the condition returns true or the else: branch if the condition returns false.

 After the chosen branch (then or else) is done with execution, the next action is performed.